 So it should be no wonder that a leaky house with durable materials and very little insulation could remain in almost the same condition today as it was 100 years ago.
 While trying to stay warm we effectively kiln dried houses from the inside.
 It should also come as no surprise, for a number of reasons, that we cannot afford to keep building houses like that.

 So is the answer to not insulate?
 No, there isn't enough energy for that.
 Is the answer to not use composite wood materials?
 No, there aren't enough trees for that.
 What we need to do is acknowledge these changes, and design walls to handle moisture properly.
-As most homes are now equipped with air conditioning, the first and most important step would be to stop including polyethylene vapour barriers.
+As most homes are now equipped with air conditioning, the first and most important step would be to stop including polyethylene vapour barriers in wall assemblies in all but the coldest of climates, or at least change their location within the wall assembly.

 Putting a plastic vapour barrier on the inside of an air conditioned house is colossally stupid. - J.L.